-(a) Local school administrative units may include, but are not required to include, a systemwide differentiated pay plan for certified instructional staff, certified instructional support staff, and certified administrative staff as a part of their local school improvement plans.
-Units electing to include differentiated pay plans in their school improvement plans shall base their differentiated pay plans on:

-- (1) The Career Development Pilot Program, G.S.
+- (a) Local school administrative units may include, but are not required to include, a systemwide differentiated pay plan for certified instructional staff, certified instructional support staff, and certified administrative staff as a part of their local school improvement plans.
+Units electing to include differentiated pay plans in their school improvement plans shall base their differentiated pay plans on: - (1) The Career Development Pilot Program, G.S.
 115C-363 et seq.; Program; - (2) The Lead Teacher Pilot Program, G.S.
-115C-363.28 et seq.; Program; - (3) A locally designed school-based performance program, subject to limitations and guidelines adopted by the State Board of Education; - (4) A differentiated pay plan that the State Board of Education finds has been successfully implemented in another state; or - (5) A locally designed plan including any combination or modification of the foregoing plans.
+115C-363.28 et seq.; Program;

+- 1 (3) A locally designed school-based performance program, subject to limitations and guidelines adopted by the State Board of Education; 3 (4) A differentiated pay plan that the State Board of Education finds has - (4) A differentiated pay plan that the State Board of Education finds has been successfully implemented in another state; or - (5) A locally designed plan including any combination or modification of the foregoing plans.